 Apart from these risk-type-specific stress tests and sensitivity analyses, internal stress tests are regularly carried out across risk types.
 The semi-annual internal stress test consists of scenario analyses, sensitivity analyses and the reverse stress test.
-In the scenario analyses, economic crisis scenarios are defined and the changed risk parameters for the individual risk categories and areas of business derived therefrom.
+In the scenario analyses, economic crisis scenarios are defined and changed risk parameters for the individual risk categories and areas of business derived therefrom.
 Apart from the risk aspect, the effects of crisis scenarios on regulatory own funds and the internal capital under the economic perspective are determined as well.
 At this point, the requirements of the normative perspective overlap with the requirements regarding scenario analyses for the internal stress test: the development of regulatory own funds ratios is simulated for various crisis scenarios over a period of several years.
-Based on the findings of the internal stress tests, recommended actions are defined and transposed into measures.
-For instance, the reporting framework was extended by new aspects, additional limits were defined, higher-risk industries monitored more closely, and planning targets for strategic risk indicators derived.
+Based on the findings of the internal stress tests, recommended actions are defined and transposed into measures if necessary.

-Since December 2020, ESG-related scenarios (especially with regard to climate and environmental risks) have also been calculated as part of the internal stress test in order to identify and assess the ESG risks inherent in the existing portfolio as early as possible.
-Details are contained in the chapter "Environmental, social and corporate governance risks".
+ESG-related scenarios (especially with regard to climate and environmental risks) have also been calculated as part of the internal stress test in order to identify and assess the ESG risks inherent in the existing portfolio as early as possible.
+The scenarios are based on the assumptions of the Network for Greening the Financial System (NGFS) and are continuously extended to include the latest findings.